 The model integration step constitutes of two main activities: building the infrastructure to run the model and implementing the model itself in a form that can be consumed and supported.
 While the former is a topic that belongs almost entirely in systems engineering and therefore lies out of scope of this work, the latter is of interest for our study, as it exposes important aspects at the intersection of ML and software engineering.
 In fact, many concepts that are routinely used in software engineering are now being reinvented in the ML context.

 Code reuse is a common topic in software engineering, and ML can benefit from adopting the same mindset.
 Reuse of data and models can directly translate into savings in terms of time, effort or infrastructure.
-An illustrative case is the approach Pinterest took towards learning image embeddings \cite{zhai2019learning}.
+An illustrative case is an approach Pinterest took towards learning image embeddings \cite{zhai2019learning}.
 There are three models used in Pinterest internally which use similar embeddings, and initially they were maintained completely separately, in order to make it possible to iterate on the models individually.
 However, this created engineering challenges, as every effort in working with these embeddings had to be multiplied by three.
-Therefore the team decided to investigate the possibility of learning universal set of embeddings.
+Therefore the team decided to investigate the possibility of learning a universal set of embeddings.
 It turned out to be possible, and this reuse ended up simplifying their deployment pipelines as well as improving performance on individual tasks.

 A broad selection of engineering problems that machine learning practitioners now face is given in Sculley et al. \cite{sculley2015hidden}.
-Most of them are considered anti-patterns in engineering, but are currently widespread in machine learning software.
-Some of these issues, such as abstraction boundaries erosion and correction cascades, are caused by the fact that ML is used in cases where the software has to take explicit dependency on external data.
+Many of them are known anti-patterns in engineering\footnote{In software engineering an anti-pattern is understood as a common response to a recurring problem that is considered ineffective or counterproductive.}, but are currently widespread in machine learning software.
+Some of these issues, such as abstraction boundary erosion and correction cascades, are caused by the fact that ML is used in cases where the software has to take an explicit dependency on external data.
 Others, such as glue code or pipeline jungles, stem from the general tendency in the field to develop general-purpose software packages.
-Yet another source of problems discussed in the paper is the configuration debt, which is caused by the fact that ML systems, besides all configurations a regular software system may require, add a sizable number of ML-specific configuration settings that have to be set and maintained.
+Yet another source of problems discussed in the paper is the configuration debt: in addition to all configurations a regular software system may require ML systems to add a sizable number of ML-specific configuration settings that have to be set and maintained.